jiasong18/Ant-Media-Server-Wiki/WebRTC-Screen-Sharing-without-Plugin.md

 You can see simple functions to [js/webrtc_adaptor.js](https://github.com/ant-media/StreamApp/blob/master/src/main/webapp/js/webrtc_adaptor.js) file to seamless switch between screen sharing without plugin and camera.
 You can take a look at the source code of <a href="https://github.com/ant-media/StreamApp/blob/master/src/main/webapp/index.html">WebRTCApp/index.html</a>  to see the full implementation.

-Firstly, There is a new callback with "screen_share_extension_available".
-If callback function is called with this parameter, it means that Ant Media Server Screen Share extension is ready to use in the Chrome.
+Firstly, there is a new callback with `browser_screen_share_supported`.
+If callback function is called with this parameter, it means that your browser is Screen Share is ready to use in your browser.

 ```javascript